ZhiQi12/Orbital-/README.md

 https://raw.githubusercontent.com/ZhiQi12/Orbital-/master/WebScraping/banned_words.csv

 ### Relevance Scoring System
-The relevance scoring system(RSS) acts as an extension from the webscrapping component of this project.
-After the above data have been scrapped from Reddit, a score will be given to a post to help determine its relevance.
+The relevance scoring system(RSS) acts as an extension from the web scraping component of this project.
+After the above data have been scraped from Reddit, a score will be given to a post to help determine its relevance.
 Refer to the scoring system below:

 |Length (words)|Number of Upvotes (Comment)|Date of Post|
 | :--: | :--: | :---: |